mattdistefano/accessibility-training/readme.md

 #### Landmarks

 Use specific tags and/or the `role` attribute to identify landmarks within a document.
-For example, the main content area should be marked up with a `main` tag so that supporting AT can skip directly to it. ([2.4.1](https://www.w3.org/TR/WCAG20/#navigation-mechanisms))
+For example, the main content area should be marked up with a `main` tag so that supporting AT can skip directly to it.
+TODO skip links  ([2.4.1](https://www.w3.org/TR/WCAG20/#navigation-mechanisms))

 #### Headings